Anyel-ec/SecurityMonitoring/SECURITY.md

 ## Additional Information

-For more information or questions about the security of this project, feel free to contact us at [appatino@espe.edu.ec](Anyel EC)
+For more information or questions about the security of this project, feel free to contact us at [Anyel EC](mailto:appatino@espe.edu.ec)